 Do you think every business owner and shareholder is Snoopy dancing right now?
 That’s a marketing department’s dream come true!

 Probably costs like a million dollars though, right?
 Nope, small businesses with small budgets can sign right up!
-That is why every brand is jumping on board the Pinterest train and why Ben and Evan are now multibillionaires with stock that presently sits at almost $90 per share.
+That is why every brand is jumping on board the Preferred Partner Pinterest train and that’s also why Ben and Evan are now multibillionaires with stock that presently sits at almost $90 per share.
 Pinterest is making money hand over fist, and the best part is — they don’t produce a product!
 No wonder The Motley Fool says, “the business model is outstanding”.
 The cost to maintain the Pinterest platform is fixed and the content needed to keep it current is user generated.

 In September 2019, Pinterest launched their Shop The Look Pinterest Pins…5 months after Pinterest IPO hit the New York Stock Exchange.
 Gotta keep the shareholders happy!
 Shop The Look pins contain tagged products and are easy to spot.
 Remember those little white dots that turn into tagged keywords?
 Let’s revisit.
 When I click on the pillow tag there is a peacock blue pillow explosion!